Indian Police Service: Overworking and underpaid

-The Indian Police Service has often faced the issues of being overworked, as well as underpaid.
+The Indian Police Service has often faced issues of being overworked and underpaid.
 The 7th Pay Commission mandated a pay of Rs.
 21,700 per month for constables, with the Director-General of Police having a pay of Rs.
 225,000 per month.
 The pay for constables and inspector-ranked officers varies from state to state.

-Due to a lack of shift system, many officers, especially the constable ranks were forced to work for more than 24 hours at a stretch, with no overtime pay.
+Due to a lack of a shift system, many officers, especially the constable ranks, were forced to work for more than 24 hours at a stretch, with no overtime pay.
 This affects the quality of the investigation as well as the morale of the officials on duty.
 Furthermore, the constabulary also does not get decent housing or any allowances for reasonable accommodation.

 In May 2022, the Mumbai Police implemented an 8-hour shift system for the constable rank officers and assistant sub-inspectors, and 16 hours of rest.
 Following a lawsuit by a constable of the Delhi Police for demanding fixed working hours, proper housing, and reasonable pay in 2015, the Delhi High Court ordered senior officers of implementing better working conditions for constables in May 2023.

+Corruption, Misconduct, and Human Rights Concerns

+The Indian Police Service has, in multiple instances, been accused of serious violations of public trust.
+Reports, investigations, and judicial findings have repeatedly indicated that many IPS officers have been involved in grave misconduct, corruption and criminal activities including violence against women and sexual misconduct, custodial torture, and extrajudicial actions, repeated instances of bribery, and abuse of power.
+High-ranking officers are often found to be involved in money laundering.

+Various studies have reported a documented pattern of custodial violence — physical, sexual and psychological inflicted on vulnerable individuals by the police officials.
+There have been many cases where First Information Report (FIRs) were deliberately ignored or suppressed particularly involving crimes against marginalized communities.
+In many documented and alleged cases IPS officers implicated in serious offence evade conviction due to various factors such as political protection, institutional shielding, influence over investigative processes, and prolonged procedural delays.